Refrigerator Repair & Icemaker Repair

 If you start to get an unusual buildup of ice in one particular spot in your freezer, especially beneath the icemaker, check for water leaks.

-Water leaking onto the kitchen floor not traceable to one of the problems in Chapters 4 or 6 may be from a leak in the icemaker or door dispenser water system.
+Water leaking onto the kitchen floor not traceable to one of the problems in Chapter 4 or Chapter 6 may be from a leak in the icemaker or door dispenser water system.
 Icemakers have a water solenoid valve mounted on the back of the fridge, usually behind the back bottom panel, and a water tube that leads straight up the back of the fridge to the icemaker.
 Door dispensers have a similar water solenoid valve with a water tube that leads beneath the fridge and into the door through a hollow hinge.
 If your fridge has both features, it's usually a dual water solenoid valve.
 It can be simple or not-so-simple to fix, but basically it's just a plumbing job.

 On several occasions, I have been called to peoples' homes with the complaint that the freezer or food section was cold in the bottom, but felt like a warming oven was on in the top of the compartment.